John Houghton, renowned climate scientist who led IPCC reports, dies of coronavirus at 88

-Dr. Houghton was among the most influential early leaders of the U.N.’s Intergovernmental Panel on Climate Change (IPCC), which was set up in 1988 to advise policymakers on the science of global climate change.
-He was the chief editor for the IPCC’s first three reports and chaired or co-chaired the panel’s scientific assessment committee as well.
+Dr. Houghton was among the most influential early leaders of the U.N.
+Intergovernmental Panel on Climate Change (IPCC), which was set up in 1988 to advise policymakers on the science of global climate change.
+He was the chief editor of the IPCC’s first three reports and chaired or co-chaired the panel’s scientific assessment committee as well.

 The first IPCC report, released in 1990, helped spur world leaders to convene the Rio Earth Summit two years later.
 At that landmark gathering, virtually all nations committed to the U.N.
 Framework Convention on Climate Change (UNFCCC), an ambitious treaty requiring countries to prevent “dangerous interference” with the global climate.
-Each round of annual U.N. climate negotiations since then have taken place under the auspices of the UNFCCC.
+Each round of annual U.N. climate negotiations since then has taken place under the auspices of the UNFCCC.

-The second IPCC report in 1995 informed negotiators of the Kyoto Protocol, an agreement that forced developed nations to commit to binding greenhouse gas emissions limits, while developing countries took other steps.
+The second IPCC report in 1995 informed negotiators of the Kyoto Protocol, an agreement that forced developed nations to commit to binding limits on greenhouse gas emissions, while developing countries took other steps.

 The third IPCC report, published in 2001, for the first time attributed “most of the observed warming over the last 50 years” to the human-caused buildup of greenhouse gases in the air.
 It also documented rising seas, melting glaciers and other signs of a rapidly warming planet.

-Note: CORRECTION: An earlier version of this obituary incorrectly reported Dr. Houghton’s first wife’s maiden name as Portman.
-It was Broughton.
-The story has been revised.